 There are two main types of snake bites: dry and venomous.
 Dry bites are snake bites that do not release any venom.
 You’ll typically find this type of bite with non-venomous snakes, as one might imagine.
 A bite from a venomous snake is far more hazardous.

-When poisonous snakes bite, they willingly release venom.
+When venomous snakes bite, they willingly release venom.
 They have control over how much venom they release, and envenoming or poisoning occurs in 50 to 70% of venomous snake bites.

 Even if the bite isn’t severe, every snakebite should be addressed as a medical emergency unless you’re certain it was caused by a non-venomous snake.
 Any delay in seeking medical attention after being bitten by a poisonous snake can result in significant damage or, in the worst situation, death.